 He said while information has been available through a mix of government, academic and corporate surveys, data collection for LGBTIQ+ people was a relatively new phenomenon in Australia.
+Nicholas explained that some groups within the LGBTIQ+ community deserve stronger data collection.

-For example in 2024, the ABS published the Estimates and characteristics of LGBTI+ populations in Australia, which was based on information provided in previous household surveys.
+In 2024, the ABS published the Estimates and characteristics of LGBTI+ populations in Australia, which was based on information provided in previous household surveys.

 “Data was critical to the government response to the epidemic, but data was also largely non-existent.
 I would argue that it was during this time that meaningful data collection began for the gay male group.”